Transport and phase separation of active Brownian particles in fluctuating environments: Collective Behavior

 \subsection{Simulation setup}

-We simulate the dynamics of the ABPs for an ensemble of particles and examine the collective behavior of these systems in absence and presence of the fluctuations.
+As a special case of a many-particle system of ABP with fluctuations, we first investigate the infinite dilution limit, i.e. the case where the interactions between the particles are negligible.
+In this limit, which we refer to as the (effective) single particle case, the dynamics of the particles with positions $\bm{r}_i(t)$, $i=1,...,N$ are governed by \equrefs{mle}.
+With $\varUpsilon(t)$ given by Eqs.~(\ref{ou}), these equations are numerically integrated via a first-order forward Euler scheme with time-step of $\delta t=10^{-3}$ for $N\sim 10^{6}$ non-interacting particles on a two-dimensional plane.
+Particles are initially placed at the center of the plane.
+Then, the following equilibrium and non-equilibrium initial conditions for $\textbf{Y}$ are assigned to the particles: For the equilibrium case, an Ornstein-Uhlenbeck process is simulated for each particle for a time range of $10\tau_0$.
+The obtained $\textbf{Y}$ values are then used as the initial conditions.
+For the non-equilibrium initial conditions (see Sec.~\ref{sec:fluc}), the initial conditions $\textbf{Y}=0$ is used for all particles.
+Starting from these initial conditions, \equrefs{mle} are integrated to obtain $\langle \bm{r}^2(t)\rangle$ and $P(\bm{r},t)$.
+The results are shown in Figs.~(\ref{msds-single}-\ref{pdfs-neic}) together with corresponding analytical calculations.

-As a special case, we first simulate the behavior of the system in the infinite dilution limit, i.e.\ the case where the interactions between the particles are negligible.
-In this limit, which we refer to as the single particle case, the dynamics of the particles are governed with \equrefs{mle}.
-These equations are integrated via the first order forward Euler scheme with time-step of $\delta t=10^{-3}$ for $N\sim 10^{6}$ independent particles in an infinitely large two-dimensional plane.
-Particles are initially placed at the center of the plane, and the following equilibrium and non-equilibrium initial conditions for $\textbf{Y}$ are assigned to the particles.
-For the equilibrium case, the Ornstein-Uhlenbeck is simulated for each particle for $10\tau_0$ and the obtained $\textbf{Y}$ values are used as the initial conditions.
-For the non-equilibrium initial conditions, as stated before, the initial conditions $\textbf{Y}=0$ is used for all particles.
-Using these distributions for the initial conditions, \equrefs{mle} are integrated to obtain $\langle \bm{r}^2(t)\rangle$ and $P(\bm{r},t)$, and the results are compared to the analytical predictions of in \secref{sec:fluc}.
+To study the collective behavior of the system, an inter-particle interaction is introduced in \equrefs{mle}.
+A common choice to model ABPs interactions is the soft, purely repulsive and isotropic Weeks-Chandler-Andersen~\cite{weeks1971role} (WCA) potential.
+This is given by

-To study the collective behavior of the system, an inter-particular interaction is introduced in \equrefs{mle}.
-A common choice of inter-particular potential to model the ABPs interactions is the soft purely repulsive and isotropic potential of Weeks-Chandler-Andersen~\cite{weeks1971role} (WCA) which is \mbox{$V(\vr) = 4\epsilon\Big((\frac{\sigma}{|\vr|})^6-(\frac{\sigma}{|\vr|})^{12}\Big) $} for $|\vr|\leq r_\mathrm{c}=\sqrt[6]{2}$ and zero elsewhere, where $\vr$ is the distance between two particles, $\sigma$ is associated diameter of the particle, and $\epsilon$ is the energy scale of the interaction.
-The equations of motion for the $i$-th particle, in the dense regime read as,
+for $|\vr|\leq r_\mathrm{c}=\sqrt[6]{2}$ and zero elsewhere, where $\vr$ is the distance between two particles, $\sigma$ is the diameter of particle, and $\epsilon$ is the energy scale of the interaction.
+The equations of motion for the $i$-th particle then read as